MaxIrv/flower-classification/README.md

 - Investigating the overfitting issue observed during training.
 - Exploring more advanced architectures such as ResNet.
-- Fine-tuning the network by further sexperimenting with different layers, activation functions, learning rates, batch sizes, optimizers, and loss functions.
+- Fine-tuning the network by further experimenting with different layers, activation functions, learning rates, batch sizes, optimizers, and loss functions.